-As a Dairy One DHIA customer, you will work with a trained and certified dairy records service specialist (DRSS).
-Many farms choose to have the DRSS come to the dairy, record milk weights, and take a sample from each cow for component testing.
-The DRSS also records all changes in status information (fresh, aborted, dried-off, dead, or sold) and reproductive information for each cow.
+As a Dairy One DHI customer, you will work with a trained and certified DHI technician.
+Many farms choose to have a DHI technician come to the dairy, record milk weights, and take a sample from each cow for component testing.
+The DHI technician also records all changes in status information (fresh, aborted, dried-off, dead, or sold) and reproductive information for each cow.

-A lower cost option is to have the DRSS simply deliver testing equipment, so the member can take their own samples and supply the collected data back to the DRSS.
-The DRSS will then pick up equipment and samples and deliver them back to the laboratory for analysis and processing.
+A lower cost option is to have a DHI technician simply deliver testing equipment, so the member can take their own samples and supply the collected data back to the DHI technician.
+The DHI technician will then pick up equipment and samples and deliver them back to the laboratory for analysis and processing.

 Types of Record Programs